solidusjs/solidus/README.md

 ...
 ```

-2) When the page is requested, the resources are requested and their data is added to the `resources` object in the page's context.
+2) When the page is requested, the resources are fetched and their data is added to the `resources` object in the page's context.
 It looks something like this:

-Context in `kitties/index.hbs`
+Context in `/kitties`
 ```json
 {
 	"resources": {